DarkWiiPlayer/scaffold/readme.md

 ## Documentation

-Clone the project and run `ldoc` to generate the documentation.
+Clone the project and run `ldoc` to generate the documentation or view it online at [darkwiiplayer.github.io/scaffold](https://darkwiiplayer.github.io/scaffold/).

 ## Examples